aabayomi/keepaway/README.md

 ### Converged policy
 [![HAMQ-INT on RoboCup Keepaway (converged policy)](gifs/keepaway_converged.gif)](https://www.youtube.com/watch?v=ob249J8Kxi0 "converged policy")

-## Joint Option Learning
-Joint option learning aims to learn over joint option space concurrently.
-A joint option is defined as a tuple of options for all keepers.
-This method is still underdevelopment.
-To clarify, it is not the concurrent-Option method (which uses the full hive mind idea as described in the next section) as mentioned in the above papers.

 ## Full Hive Mind Learning

 Full-hive-mind learning extends the original work of Stone and et. al.